 Evaluating the longer term impact for health inequalities.

 Knowledge and research evidence for practice and communities

 Visual accounts of health inequalities and local action by residents

 The amount of control that people have over decisions affecting their lives is a factor affecting health and wellbeing.
 Yet individuals and groups living in more disadvantaged circumstances are less likely to have sufficient control over the decisions that affect them.

 This website provides links to the evidence base for control and health, including resources related to the Communities in Control study.
 Browse, read, watch and download the content free of charge.
 The materials will be relevant to the public health workforce seeking to develop their practice, as well as members of the public involved with neighbourhood action.
-The website content will be updated as the study continues into its third phase during 2019.
+The website content will be updated regularly.

 New to health inequalities and local action?
 Visit the graphics pages to read residents’ accounts of health issues in their neighbourhoods and actions being taken to improve their areas as places to live.